spiceai/docs/spiceaidocs/docs/clients/grafana/index.md

 pagination_next: null
 ---

 The Spice runtime has a Prometheus endpoint configured by default on port `9091`.
 There's also prebuilt Grafana dashboards for out of the box monitoring of all your Spice instances.

+## Import Grafana Dashboard

+Navigate to the Dashboards section in Grafana and click "New" > "Import".

+Copy the dashboard JSON from [monitoring/grafana-dashboard.json](https://github.com/spiceai/spiceai/blob/trunk/monitoring/grafana-dashboard.json) into the Grafana import box.

+Click "Load".

+## Kubernetes

+View the [Kubernetes](/deployment/kubernetes) deployment guide for configuring Prometheus to scrape metrics from the Spice instances in Kubernetes.

+## Local Quickstart
-This tutorial creates and configures Grafana and Prometheus to scrape and display metrics from several Spice instances.
+This tutorial creates and configures Grafana and Prometheus locally to scrape and display metrics from several Spice instances.
 It assumes:
     - Two Spice runtimes, `spiced-main` and `spiced-edge`, are running on `127.0.0.1:9091` and `127.0.0.1:9092` respectively.